spf13/cobra/cobra/README.md

 ### Add commands to a project

-Once a cobra application is initialized you can continue to use cobra generator to add additional commands to your application.
+Once a cobra application is initialized you can continue to use the Cobra generator to add additional commands to your application.
 The command to do this is `cobra add`.

 Let's say you created an app and you wanted the following commands for it: